Challenge and support: what it means

-But you should be challenging what they’re doing in their role, rather than them as individuals – don’t make it personal.
+- But you should challenge them on what they’re doing in their role, rather than them as individuals – don’t make it personal

-Ask what the problems are and what they need to succeed, then really listen to them and do all you can to get that support in place.
+- Support your leaders by asking what the problems are and what they need to succeed, then really listen to them and do all you can to get that support in place

 Challenge involves asking questions, but it shouldn't feel like an interrogation.
 Think carefully about: